Retirement & Savings Plans

 You may contribute as little as $8.00 biweekly or $20.00 per month.

-The basic maximum annual contribution limit for 2013 and 2014 is $17,500.
+The basic maximum annual contribution limit for 2016 is $18,000.
 Certain special provisions may allow you to contribute more than this amount.

 The basic limit and the Age 50 catch-up may be indexed each year by the IRS in $500 increments based on the Consumer Price Index (inflation).
 The IRS usually publishes this information in the last quarter of the year for the following year.